NYPD/githeader-contain/README.md

 wonky user experience and tons of unneeded whitespace.
 The rest of the site is centralized, why change the header?

 ## Keep in mind
-This CSS extension can break at anytime GitHub decided to change the markup, perhaps they are gonna do a big site re-work.
+This CSS extension can break at anytime GitHub decides to change their website markup.
+Perhaps they are gonna make a full page app for their entire site.

 ### Before:
 ![after](./extension_resources/google/before.png)